 Markets are one of the best ways to experience Guernsey fresh produce, from home grown vegetables, to freshly made Guernsey Gâche and homemade jam.
 Just make sure you get there early to get the best pick!

 It doesn’t stop there: With food and floral festivals, a town carnival, outdoor concerts and performances, there’s always plenty to do.
-It’s not just Guernsey that offers all the events and fun: Why not take a trip over to Sark and experience the famous Sark Folk Festival – a sell-out music event held over two days showcasing both visiting and Channel Islands artists.
-To find out more about events in Guernsey visit the VisitGuernsey events page.
+It’s not just Guernsey that offers all the events and fun: Why not take a trip over to Sark and experience the famous Sarkfest – a sell-out music event held over two days showcasing both visiting and Channel Islands artists.
+To find out more about events in Guernsey visit the VisitGuernsey events page

 St Peter Port (Guernsey’s Town) offers a mix of boutique shops and larger branded shops such as WHSmith and New Look, as well as small shops offering locally made products and antiques.